mysensors/MySensors/.mystools/README.md

 ### At this point you need to reboot for the path changes to take effect
 ```

-##### Windows - bash

-###### NOTE:  At the time of this writing, the apt vresions of cppcheck and astyle are too old.
-Follow the [Linux - Build and Install from Source](#buildFromSource) instructions

 ##### Windows - Cygwin
 ```
 Run Either Cygwin Setup-x86-64.exe or Setup-x86.exe depending upon your OS.
 Select and install astyle and cppcheck
 ```

 ##### <a name="buildFromSource"></a>Linux - Build and Install from Source